The Short Guide to Mental Health

-With overviews of recent developments and the perspectives of various stakeholders, the book introduces contemporary themes in policy and practice.
+With overviews of recent developments and stakeholder perspectives, the book introduces contemporary themes in policy and practice.
 It explores the prevalence, cost and social determinants of mental illness, the changing attitudes and stigma around them, and the roles of the state, voluntary and community sectors in designing and delivering services.
+Assuming no prior knowledge of the subject, the guide includes:

-For students, practitioners, policy-makers and newcomers alike, this is an accessible and comprehensive guide to an important area that is increasingly prioritised and debated.
+For students, practitioners, policy makers and newcomers alike, this is an accessible and comprehensive guide to an increasingly prioritised and debated topic.

 1. Introduction